3 December 2010 (update 3)

 Yes.
 That’s it folks.
-The FSA genuinely believes that with this the job’s done and it can waltz off into the sunset.
+A 141-word statement.
+Which suggests the FSA believes its job is done and that it can waltz off into the sunset.
 I suspect it has another thing coming.
 There is currently less direct evidence of criminality at RBS than at certain other UK banks.
 And, for all I know, Fred the Shred may well have been well intentioned despite his monumental hubris.

 Another example of either fraudulence or negligence is that Fred and the RBS board misled its investors in April 2008, encouraging them to pump a further £12 billion into a bank even though it was probably by then already insolvent.

-Yet RBS’s board of directors produced a rights issue prospectus (dated April 30, 2008), that downplayed the parlous state of the bank’s loan book and balance sheet and gave investors the clear impression — taking into account the £12bn the bank expected to raise — that RBS had sufficient working capital to survive for at least another year.
+Yet RBS’s board of directors produced a rights issue prospectus (dated April 30, 2008), signed off by advisors including Merrill lynch, Goldman Sachs, UBS, Deloitte and Linklaters, that downplayed the parlous state of the bank’s loan book and balance sheet and gave investors the clear impression — taking into account the £12bn the bank expected to raise — that RBS had sufficient working capital to survive for at least another year.